WHO IS THIS PRODUCT FOR?

 HOW will you keep me informed?

 We will contact you directly via email with information specific to your sample.
 We will also provide you with a batch number when we receive your sample.
-General updates regarding the batch will be posted on our FaceBook page totheletter DNA, and on this site under the “Results” page.
+General updates regarding the batch will be posted on our FaceBook page totheletter DNA, and on this site under the “News” page.

 DO I NEED TO SEND THE ACTUAL LETTER?